comodojo/daemon/docs/source/usage.rst

                 ->getRpcServer()
                 ->methods()
                 ->add($echo);

         }

     }

+.. note:: This code is available in the `daemon-examples github repository`_.

-The *my.echo* RPC method expects a string parameter *message* that will be replied by the server.
+The *examples.echo* RPC method expects a string parameter *message* that will be replied by the server.

 Now that we have our first daemon, let's figure out how to start it.